PrzygodyReksiaDiscord/webhooks/data/rules/007_rules/embeds/01/description.md

 4. NSFW and offensive content is prohibited.
 This includes nudity, sex, severe violence, or other seriously disturbing content.
 We neither tolerate fraud nor phishing or intentional misinformation.

 5. Discussions over controversial topics, especially political ones, as well as related content are allowed only on the⁠ <#909046538091778048> channel.
 To access it, you need to choose the appropriate role on <#909039228904689675>.
+Voice discussions can also touch upon controversial topics, but only if all disputants agree on it.

 6. Spamming with messages is allowed only on <#909046498166186036> (but respecting the rules pinned there), with bot commands on <#909046513085321237>.